rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 in alpha and theta rhythm during sleep onset in humans.
 Futoshi Kotajima1,2, Guy E. Meadows1, Mary J. Morrell1 and Douglas R. Corfield1,3*

+***

+This book is an ongoing project.
+The content and the chapters may change before the final release.

+Follow me on twitter at [@JSapplied](https://twitter.com/JSapplied)